 At this time, Cude Family researchers have NOT confirmed our Original Immigrant to America.
 Nevertheless, we have several possibilities.

 1) The first documented Cude in America is Allin de Cude, living in New Kent, Virginia in 1639.
 He may have arrived in Jamestown, VA with Captain Nicholas Martineau.
 Martineau was a French Huguenot who was living in London about this time.

 2) We also have a John Cudd sailing from Bristol (Gloucestershire) in 1663 arriving Nevis Island in the West Indies.
 This was not an unusual first stop for early colonists.
 Many indentured servants went to work the sugar fields in the West Indies.
 John Cudd was an indentured servant.

-It is likely that early Cudes and Cudds arrived as indentured servants to some of the large Virginia plantation owners.
-All of these people disappear from the historical record.
-However, John and Mary were the most common forenames among the Cude and Cudd families in Gloucestershire during this time.
-This combined with a documented Cudd departure from Bristol and Quaker connections on both sides of the Atlantic suggests a Gloucestershire connection.
+It is likely that early Cudes ancestors arrived as indentured servants to some of the large Virginia plantation owners.
+All these people disappear from the historical record.
+However, John and Mary were the most common forenames among the English Combe, Cude and Cudd families during this time.

 The American Cude Patriarch

 The confirmed patriarch of the American Cude family is Timothy Cude (Cood).